Georgia Dems try to rally around Raphael Warnock

 Collins and Loeffler are likely to split much of the Republican vote.

-Lieberman said he thinks he’ll actually win the election – even though he’s raising less money than Warnock and the two Republicans.
+Lieberman says he thinks he’ll actually win the election – even though he’s raising less money than Warnock and the two Republicans.

 "I’m in the best position to win," he said.
 "More than money, message matters.
 And people are watching this campaign and making up their minds.
 It’s a democracy and that’s how it’s supposed to work."

-"Voters should have the opportunity to select the candidate who is most qualified," said the former state senator, U.S. Attorney and US Army veteran.
+Tarver echoed that.
+"Voters should have the opportunity to select the candidate who is most qualified," said the former state senator, US Attorney and US Army veteran.

-Tomlinson said she is fearful that the two well-funded Republicans, Loeffler and Collins, could end up in the runoff, squeezing out all Democratic hopefuls.
+Tomlinson says she is fearful that the two well-funded Republicans, Loeffler and Collins, could end up in the runoff, squeezing out all Democratic hopefuls.

 All 21 candidates will be on the ballot regardless.
 Absentee ballots went to the printer last week.